Vyse777/availability-app/python/README.md

 1) Press the Associate Pi status indicator (bottom right button); The light will start to blink to indicate you requested an update
    * On the Associate's Pi ***their*** current status indicator light will blink to indicate that someone else asked for a status update.
 This will continue to blink until the user updates the status (by selecting a new status OR selecting whatever their current status is)
 2) Once the other Pi/User selects a status, the blinking will stop to indicate an update occurred.
 Now the status indicator of the Associate could be either the same color it was before (meaning their status has not changed), or a different color (meaning they actually are in a new status and simply forgot to update it - good thing you pinged!)

+Since version 1.2.0 you can now cancel a 'ping' for status update by pressing the flashing Associate's status light once more.

+This is useful if you know the person is available, or confirmed it by other means (say they are away from their desk) and you know they won't be updating the status any time soon.

 Enjoy!